brrandonkim/cse15l-lab-reports/report4.md

 **Keys:** `<b> <a> <s> <h> <space> <t> <e> <s> <t> <.> <s> <h> <enter>`

-To check if my new changes pass the tests, I ran `test.sh` (typed in `bash test.sh`) using the `bash` command, hit `enter` and surely enough my changes passed both tests without failures.
+To check if my new changes pass the tests, I used the the `bash` command and ran `test.sh` (typed in `bash test.sh`) then hit `enter` and surely enough my changes passed both tests without failures.

 ## Step 9